51st National Assembly of Bulgaria: Parliamentary Group Developments

 On 16 January, ITN MP, Silvi Kirilov, vacated his seat due to becoming a minister in the Zhelyazkov Government.

 On 13 March the Constitutional Court ruled that three member of the ITN parliamentary group: Emil Trifonv, Ivan Kyuchukov, and Aleksandr Markov had been elected illegally.
 As ITN lost one seat following the recalculation of the election results due to the entrance of Velichie into the National Assembly, only one seat was vacated and the other seats were redistributed according to the recalculated preferences.
 The seats was taken up by the newly elected MPs, Ivaylo Kostadinov and Ivan Klisurski, who were sworn in on 14 March.

+On 19 December, ITN MP Andrey Chorbanov left the parliamentary group.